apresland/ai-nlp-basics/README.md

 * __Word embedding__: creates an embedding for a sentiment classification task which can be visualized in Embedding Projector.
 An embedding is a dense vector of floating point values that are the weights learned by the model during training.
 In this example the embedding is built against the openly available IMDb movie review dataset.

 ## Future work ##
-Use pre-trained [GloVe word embedding vectors](https://nlp.stanford.edu/projects/glove/) to improve sentiment detection on the IMDb movie review dataset.
+Use pre-trained [GloVe](https://nlp.stanford.edu/projects/glove/) word embeddings to improve sentiment detection on the IMDb movie review dataset.